gabrie30/ghorg/cmd/examples-copy/gitlab.md

         ghorg clone my-group --scm=gitlab
     ```

+1. Your token can also be given as a path to a file containing the token e.g. `--token=~/.config/ghorg/gitlab-token.txt`.

 ## Hosted GitLab Instances

+> Note: You must set `--base-url` which is the url to your instance.
+If your instance requires an insecure connection you can use the `--insecure-gitlab-client` flag

 #### Cloning All Groups

 > Note: "all-groups" only works on hosted GitLab instances running 13.0.1 or greater

-> Note: You must set `--base-url` which is the url to your instance.
-If your instance requires an insecure connection you can use the `--insecure-gitlab-client` flag

 1. Clone **all groups**, **preserving the directory structure** of subgroups